kinode-dao/kinode-book/src/cookbook/managing_contacts.md

         add-field,
         remove-contact,
         remove-field,
-        error(string),    // any failed request will receive this response }
+        err(string),      // any failed request will receive this response }
 }